Richard's Brew Guide

 If you're a latte drinker

-Replace the water with milk for a softer, rounder result.
+No water at all — infuse the leaves directly in 100% milk for a softer, rounder result.

 Brew 2 Latte — Which Milk Works Best